jeanpihet/ESPTimeCastVFD/README.md

 - add wind data from weather,
 - minor corrections in the UI for timings, scrolling etc.

-PT6302 is from https://github.com/the-real-mcarn/PT6302, with changes for scrolling etc.
+PT6302 driver code is from https://github.com/the-real-mcarn/PT6302, with changes for scrolling etc.

 ## ✨ Features